 A simple way to define a Tableau dashboard is as a glance view of a company’s key performance indicators, or KPIs.
-There are different kinds of dashboards available — it all depends on the business questions being asked and the end user.
-Is this for an operational team (like one at a distribution center) that needs to see the amount of orders by hour and if sales goals are achieved?
-Or is this for a CEO who would like to measure the productivity of different departments and products against forecast?
-The first case will require the data to be updated every 10 minutes, almost in real time.
+There are different kinds of dashboards available — it all depends on the business questions being asked and the end-user.
+Is this for an operational team (like one at a distribution center) that needs to see the number of orders by hour and if sales goals are achieved?
+Or, is this for a CEO who would like to measure the productivity of different departments and products against forecast?
+The first case will require the data to be updated every 10 minutes, almost in real-time.
 The second doesn’t require the same cadence, and once a day will be enough to track the company performance.

 Over the past few years, I’ve built many dashboards for different types of users, including department heads, business analysts, and directors, and helped many mid-level managers with data analysis.
+If you are looking for Tableau dashboard examples, you have come to the right place.
 Here are some best practices for creating Tableau dashboards I’ve learned throughout my career.

-Below we have a grid report and bar chart that contain the same information.
+Below we have a grid report and bar chart that contain the same data source information.
 Which is easier to interpret?

 That’s right — it’s quicker to identify the category with the lowest sales, Tops, using the chart.

-Many companies used to use grid reports to operate and make decisions, and many departments still do today, especially in retail.
+Many companies previously used grid reports to operate and make decisions, and many departments still do today, especially in retail.
 I once went to a trading meeting on a Monday morning where team members printed pages of Excel reports with rows and rows of sales and stock data by product and took them to a meeting room with a ruler and a highlighter to analyze sales trends.
 Some of these reports took at least two hours to prepare and required combining data from different data sources with VLOOKUPs — a function that allows users to search through columns in Excel.
-After the meeting, they threw the papers away (what a waste of paper and ink!) and then the following Monday it all started again.
+After the meeting, they threw the papers away (a waste of paper and ink), and then the following Monday it all started again.

-Wouldn’t it be better to have a reporting tool in which the company’s KPIs were updated on a daily basis and presented in an interactive dashboard that could be viewed on tablets/laptops and digitally sliced and diced?
-That’s where tools like Tableau dashboards come in.
-You can drill down into details and answer questions raised in the meeting in real time — something you couldn’t do with paper copies.
+Wouldn’t it be better to have an effective dashboard and reporting tool in which the company’s KPIs were updated daily and presented in an interactive dashboard that could be viewed on tablets/laptops and digitally sliced and diced?
+That’s where tools like Tableau server dashboards come in.
+You can drill down into details and answer questions raised in the meeting in real-time when creating a Tableau project – something you couldn’t do with paper copies.

 Step 1: Identify who will use the dashboard and with what frequency.

-Tableau dashboards can be used for many different purposes and therefore will be designed differently for each circumstance.
-This means that, before you can begin designing a dashboard, you need to know who is going to use it and how often.
+Tableau dashboards can be used for many different purposes, such as measuring different KPIs, and therefore will be designed differently for each circumstance.
+This means that, before you can begin designing a new dashboard, you need to know who is going to use it and how often.

 Step 2: Define your topic.